chirun-ncl/chirun/README.md

 <img src="https://mas-coursebuild.ncl.ac.uk/lti/images/chirun_icon_512.png" width="100">

-Chirun Builder produces flexible and accessible course notes, in a variety of formats, from LaTeX or Markdown source.
+Chirun produces flexible and accessible course notes, in a variety of formats, from LaTeX or Markdown source.
 It is aimed primarily at notes in the mathematical sciences.

-This repository, `chirun`, is a python package providing the command line interface for building notes with Chirun Builder.
+This repository, `chirun`, is a python package providing the command line interface for building notes with Chirun.

 ### How it works
 A set of course notes are provided in either Markdown or LaTeX along with a configuration file `config.yml`.
 The `chirun` command then builds the requested outputs based on the contents of the configuration file.